St. Francis School

 Math

 The sixth-grade math program includes a variety of learning experiences: math games, demonstrations, mental math, manipulative work, collaborative problem-solving, solving problems with calculators, lectures, practice, review, homework, tests and quizzes.
 The topics and concepts covered during the year include statistics, algebra, decimals, measurement, fractions, geometry, integers, ratio, proportion, percent and probability.
-ALEKS is used weekly to supplement the curriculum.
+Text that is used is enVision Math by Savvas

 Science